Rightpoint/AndroidDatabaseLibraryComparison/README.md

 ## Benchmark Description

 There are two benchmarks.
 The Simple trial uses a flat schema for an address book so each row is composed of name, address, city, state, and phone columns.
+The Simple trial does 25000 copies of the AddressItem.

 ![Simple Address Item Schema](images/SimpleAddressItem.png "Simple Address Item Schema")

 The Complex trial is hierarchical and has support for multiple address books where each address book has contacts and addresses.
+The Complex trial does 50 copies of the AddressBook.

 ![Address Book Schema](images/AddressBook.png "Address Book Schema")